 - You will never be able to work for the federal government or the postal service.

-- You will be ineligible for job training under the Workforce Investment Act
+- You will be ineligible for job training under the Workforce Innovation and Opportunity Act (previously named the Workforce Investment Act).

 - Immigrants will be ineligible to apply for citizenship.